Jkhattak/DSMP/String/string.markdown

 # word[0] = "H"  # This will raise an error
 word = "Hello"   # Instead, create a new string
 ```

+## Strings Error
+- Accessing an index out of range will cause an **IndexError**.
+- Only integers are allowed as indicies and using a float or other types will result in a **TypeError**

 ## Advanced String Manipulation